ZstGAN: An Adversarial Approach for Unsupervised Zero-Shot Image-to-Image Translation: Framework

 If $x_{11}$ optimally minimized $\ell_{\text{REC,s}}$ and $x_{12}$ optimally minimized $\ell_{\text{MUT,f}}$, we can find that the difference between $x_{11}$ and $x_{12}$, which are from two domains, only lies in the difference between $E_{v}(x_1)$ and $E_{v}(x_2)$.
 Thus it implies that $E_{v}(x_1)$ and $E_{v}(x_2)$ are domain-specific features that determine which domain image belongs to.
 On the other hand, if $x_{11}$ optimally minimized $\ell_{\text{REC,s}}$ and $x_{121}$ optimally minimized $\ell_{\text{REC,c}}$, we can find that the difference between $x_{11}$ and $x_{121}$, which are both the reconstruction images of the same $x_1$, only lies in the difference between $E_i(x_{1})$ and $E_i(x_{12})$.
 Thus it further implies that $E_i(x_{1})$ and $E_i(x_{12})$ are domain-invariant features that maintain across different domains.

 (3) {\em The overall training objective}

 The overall objective for above mentioned encoders, discriminators, classifier and generator $E_v$, $E_a$, $C$, $D_s$, $E_i$, $G$ and $D_d$ is given by:

 where $\lambda_{c}$, $\lambda_{r}$ and $\lambda_{m}$ are weights to achieve balance among different loss terms.
 Note that, unlike \cite{xian2018feature} that utilizes a pre-trained CNN feature extractor as a fixed visual-to-semantic encoder, our $E_v$ is updated with the adversarial and classification losses.
 The pre-trained CNN feature extractor restrict itself to adapt with specific domains and attributes, while our approach enables the $E_v$ to extract domain-specific features that are both discriminative for different domains and representative to align the visual images with attributes in a common semantic space.
 Experiment in the Section \ref{generalizing_zsl} also demonstrates that our approach significantly improves performance of \cite{xian2018feature}.
+The whole training procedure of ZstGAN is summarized in Algorithm \ref{alg:ZstGAN}.